 Later I used a range of telescopes including a 16” f/15 refractor on pendulum clock driven mount.
 I stopped amateur astronomy for some time, then got back into it with a Meade 7” Maksutov LX50, followed by a CGE1100, with which I did my first autoguided imaging using Guide Dog and Canon EOS with film.
 I felt that video with novel centroiding would help in many ways to aid collimation and document optical performance - and those same centroiding innovations would also improve AutoGuiding.
 That’s how MetaGuide came about.

-I live in a location surrounded by tall trees and I have a limited view of the sky.
+I mainly live in a location surrounded by tall trees and I have a limited view of the sky, but lately I have been living in different places around the world, with limited imaging.
 Until I move to a new house I don’t intend to upgrade to high end equipment, particularly a high end mount.
 Instead I work with the limited sky I have, and I enjoy persuing novel methods that can get maximum performance from my equipment – and I have no problem departing from conventional practice, which is largely driven by anecdote.
 I think that mid-range equipment can get much better results with the right software and technique, and much of what is currently considered best-practice can be improved.
 The images an amateur can capture with mid-range equipment today are far beyond what I would have imagined possible in the 1970’s.

 Comparison of Airy patterns from a wide range of apertures.
 Thes are all shown at the same arc-second scale, and clearly show the improved resolution with aperture.
 Note that the refractor shows a smooth, round star, but it is in fact much larger, in arc-seconds, than the larger telescopes.
 This is an objective comparison that sums up a lot of the confusion regarding the benefits of refractors versus SCT’s.